dpaukov/combinatoricslib-example/README.md

 # combinatoricslib-example
 This project contains code examples of how to use the [combinatoricslib](https://github.com/dpaukov/combinatoricslib)

-## how to build and execute the example
+## How to build and execute the examples

 ```
-mvn clean install
-java -jar target/combinatoricslib-example-1.0-SNAPSHOT.jar
+mvn package exec:java -Dexec.mainClass="org.paukov.combinatoricslibexample.Main"
 ```